 Making up for the mixture of over-extraction and under-extraction from multiple surface areas is the fact that blade grinders are also the cheapest on the market.
 There is also the option of going into the grinder itself, shifting things around a little and continually using your grinder to get a better consistency- but this is harder work and usually increases the level of static in your beans (so they are more likely to get stuck to the grinder itself and that means less ground coffee in your morning mug).

 Disc and conical grinders are a kind of sub-type to the burr grinder, as they are essentially the method in which the beans are fed into the grinding system.
 Disc grinders, also referred to as flat grinders, use burrs that are placed horizontally within the grinder- causing the beans to fall through two, 90-degree turns as they are processed through the system.
 Because of this, they are more likely to retain some of their ground coffee within the system itself, so you may require a slightly higher amount of coffee beans to make up for the shortfall.

 Meanwhile, conical grinders use cone-shaped burrs that encourage the beans through the system, which consists of two burrs placed within one another in a nesting position.
 This type of grinder is said to be more forgiving, as they require less clean-up and easier overall maintenance.
 They also tend to be cheaper and less noisy than their flat counterparts.

 Electric Grinder vs. Manual Grinder

-Manual grinders do have a huge benefit that electric grinders simple can’t match, however and that is the ability to take your coffee grinder with you.
+Manual grinders do have a huge benefit that electric grinders simply can’t match, however, and that is the ability to take your hand grinder with you.
 Having a hand grinder to hand during trips out or even during work can mean that you get to bring along a little taste of luxury to your day or journey as a whole.
 Of course, this simply isn’t an option with electric grinders- especially if you’re thinking of traveling to the great outdoors.

 Best Coffee Grinder FAQ: